-2.1 - Campus Improvement Plan (CIP) The CAC will create Perceptions Performance Objectives based on Problem Statements and Strategies based on Root Causes C GPS Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount By the end of the 24-25 school year, the amount of participation in family events will increase resulting in more investment and involvement in the platicas.
+2.1 - Campus Improvement Plan (CIP) The CAC will create Perceptions Performance Objectives based on Problem Statements and Strategies based on Root Causes GPS Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount By the end of the 24-25 school year, the amount of participation in family events will increase resulting in more investment and involvement in the platicas.
 Using parent input via survey data, principal/community engagement opportunities such as community platicas will be held at varying times of the day to increase opportunities for families to attend.
-Admin, FACE 211/supplies & refreshments/\$1,600+ By the end of the first quarter, at least 15 parent/community members will attend community platicas.
-P PE-1 PS# Quarterly KPIs By the end of the second quarter, at least 20 parents/community members will attend community platicas.
-Quarterly KFIS By the end of the third quarter, at least 30 parent/community members will attend community platicas.
-1 By the end of the fourth quarter, at least 40 parent/community members will attend community platicas.
-Rerceptions By the end of the 24-25 school year, the campus will have adopted a single platform to use for all parent communication.
+Admin, FACE By the end of the first quarter, at least 15 parent/community members will attend community platicas.
+PE-1 PS# Quarterly KPIs By the end of the second quarter, at least 20 parents/community members will attend community platicas.
+Quarterly KPIS By the end of the third quarter, at least 30 parent/community members will attend community platicas. ٠ By the end of the fourth quarter, at least 40 parent/community members will attend community platicas.
+PE-1 By the end of the 24-25 school year, the campus will have adopted a single platform to use for all parent communication.
 The campus will develop streamlined communication methods and common platforms for teacher/family communication purposes.
 Due to specificity by grade level needs, different platforms will be used.
 However, the Remind platform will be researched.
-Admin, ACTs, FACE Ļ By the end of the first quarter, campus administration will collect family and staff survey data to decide on coexpectations. ommon communicatio n methods and E P PE-2 PS# By the end of the second quarter, 50% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin. Ě - Quarterly KPIs By the end of the third quarter, 75% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
+Admin, ACTs, FACE By the end of the first quarter, campus administration will collect family and staff survey data to decide on coexpectations. ommon communicatio n methods and PE-2 PS# By the end of the second quarter, 50% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
+Quarterly KPIs By the end of the third quarter, 75% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
 By the end of the fourth quarter, 100% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
-By the end of the year, By the end of the first quarter, • 2 P PE-3 PS# Quarterly KPIs By the end of the second quarter, Quarterly IV 15 By the end of the third quarter, Γ - Du the and of the core By the end of the fourth quarter, 1 By the end of the year, By the end of the first quarter, P PE-4 PS# Quarterly KPIs By the end of the second quarter, quantity in it By the end of the third quarter, By the end of the fourth quarter,
+PE-2 By the end of the year, By the end of the first quarter, 1 PE-3 PS# Quarterly KPIs By the end of the second quarter, quality III is By the end of the third quarter, By the end of the fourth quarter, By the end of the year, By the end of the first quarter, PE-4 PS# Quarterly KPIs By the end of the second quarter, Quality IV 15 By the end of the third quarter, By the end of the fourth quarter,